bufbuild-ru/docs/docs/reference/protovalidate/rules/repeated_rules/index.md

 ## min_items

-`min_items` requires that this field must contain at least the specified minimum number of items.Note that `min_items = 1` is equivalent to setting a field as `required`.
+`min_items` requires that this field must contain at least the specified minimum number of items.

+Note that `min_items = 1` is equivalent to setting a field as `required`.

 ::: info repeated.min_items example